Clear Creek State Forest comprises 16,716 acres in:

 Using public input and building on the statewide 2016 management plan, the Bureau of Forestry revised and completed a new Clear Creek State Forest Resource Management Plan (PDF) setting district-level management priorities.

-View the 2022 Clear Creek State Forest management activities (PDF) for upcoming projects and events to implement the State Forest Resource Management Plan.
+The 2024 Clear Creek State Forest Management Activities (PDF) provides information about upcoming projects and events to implement the State Forest Resource Management Plan.

 Harvest Schedule